djhmateer/hugo-quickstart/content/posts/36 woodfords wherry kit.md

 1 month later and still fermenting a bit?

 It does taste lovely after 1 day at 45psi to carb it.
 Now at 15psi for serving.

+6 weeks later and the keg is finished.
+It came really good around 5 weeks.